-Former World Trade Week (WTW) scholarship students and interns participated as exhibitors in two career discovery events hosted by International Trade Education Programs (ITEP) and California State University Dominguez Hills, for ITEP Academy students at Banning, Barstow, Carson, Gardena and San Pedro High Schools.
-The students distributed the WTW Career Guide to over 400 students and discussed trade career paths with others.
+The World Trade Week (WTW) committee participated as exhibitors in a career discovery event hosted by International Trade Education Programs (ITEP) and California State University, Dominguez Hills, for ITEP Academy students at Banning, Carson, ESP Magnet, Gardena, Los Angeles River, Manual Arts, Narbonne, Phineas Banning, Rancho Dominguez, Roosevelt and San Pedro High Schools.
+The committee distributed the WTW Career Guide and discussed trade career paths with others.

 EXPLORING CAREERS IN GLOBAL TRADE – FEATURING LOS ANGELES WORLD AIRPORTS February 2016

 Los Angeles World Airports, in partnership with the World Trade Week (WTW) Education Committee, hosted more than 50 high school students and staff from various school districts in Southern California to discuss careers in international trade at the Flight Path Museum.
 Speakers included Executive Director of Los Angeles World Airports, Deborah Flint, Airport Commissioner Val Velasco, Harbor Commissioner and WTW Chair Anthony Pirozzi, Amy Grat, president of ITEP, Kawana Midgette from the Federal Aviation Administration and Bill Hicks from U.S. Customs and Border Protection.
 Students received an airfield tour and were briefed on how to select a career in this growing field and skills needed to succeed.